You are hereGrow Weed Basics: How to Grow Marijuana Tutorial

 I tend to get lots of new strains by buying seeds.
 I clone occasionally because it's cheap and easy.

-I also like being a mad scientist, so I usually get my two most powerful girls to make feminized seeds together (tutorial on how to make your own feminized seeds from two female weed plants).
+I also like being a mad scientist, so I usually get my two most powerful girls to make feminized seeds together (tutorial on how to make your own feminized seeds from two female cannabis plants).

 Seeds are a good way for many people to start growing because they can be easily purchased off the internet and delivered discretely almost anywhere in the world.